Skincare enthusiasts and beauty industry insiders have long been reaping the glow-boosting benefits of chemical exfoliants.

 - help with extrinsic ageing

 - help to rejuvenate your skin

 How AHA’s and BHA’s differ

-This all depends on your skin type, if you have an oily or combination skin type, then beta hydroxy acid in the form of salicylic acid will be your new best friend.
+This all depends on your skin type; if you have an oily or combination skin type, then beta hydroxy acid will be your new best friend in the form of salicylic acid.
 They are more soluble in oil than in water and are often used in many acne products.
 Because they can reach deeper into the pores, they are more effective in reducing the sebum plugs that cause acne lesions to form.